CiscoDevNet/sastre/README.md

 Notes:
 - Either 'sdwan' or 'sastre' can be used as the main command.
 - The command line described above, and in all examples that follow, assume Sastre was installed via PIP.
-- If Sastre was cloned from the git repository, then 'sdwan.py' or 'sastre.py' should used instead.
+- If Sastre was cloned from the git repository, then 'sdwan.py' or 'sastre.py' should be used instead.
 Please check the installation section for more details.

 ### Base parameters